rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ### Failure at the end

-Laws are important, functional programmers use laws (sometimes even subconsciously) when thinking about the code and when implementing or designing code.
+Laws are important, functional programmers use laws (sometimes even subconsciously) when thinking about, implementing, or designing the code.
 The second law tells us that we can slap a computation that always errors out at the end without messing things up.

 Consider this (a slightly adjusted real-world) situation: your app needs to talk to an external website which can decide to do A, B, or C and will reply with A, B, or C json message.
 Based on what happened, your app will need to do different things.
 You need to parse the reply to know how to proceed.